esquiloio/lib/demos/lcd/readme.txt

 For convenience, this has been set to the default Esquilo access point address of 10.10.10.1.

-> If you'd like to keep your Android device on the local Wi-Fi, you must determine the IP address of your Esquilo's Wi-Fi interface and update the NetIO Remote LCD user config to use that address.
+> If you'd like to keep your Android device on the local Wi-Fi, determine the IP address of your Esquilo's Wi-Fi interface and update the NetIO Remote LCD user config to use that address.
 This can be done in the "Global" tab in the NetIO UI Designer app, by changing the Connections->hostname field.
 For such changes to make it to your Android device, you need to save them with "Save Online" from UI Designer and download them with "SYNC" from the mobile app account dialog.

 ### Run the Squirrel Code